okta/okta.github.io/_source/_posts/2019-07-17-monitoring-with-actuator.md

 ## Learn More

-That’s all there is to it!
+That's all there is to it!
 You just learned how to configure and extend the `httptrace` actuator endpoint for monitoring your OIDC application.
 For more insights about Spring Boot Actuator, Spring Boot in general, or user authentication, check out the links below:

 * [**Java Microservices with Spring Boot and Spring Cloud**](https://developer.okta.com/blog/2019/05/22/java-microservices-spring-boot-spring-cloud_)
 * [**Spring Boot Actuator Endpoints**](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html)